SwitchCraftCC/sc-docs/src/rules.md

 <Rule rule="1.1">Griefing any player's work without their consent, even if it is unclaimed, is not allowed.</Rule>
 <Rule rule="1.2">Leave chests, computers and other valuables as you found them, unless you know they're naturally generated.</Rule>
 <Rule rule="1.3">Huge quarries, general purging of land/biomes etc. near spawn and other cities is unsightly and not allowed, but it is fine if it is far away from a city.</Rule>
-<Rule rule="1.4">Branding the world with anything that could be considered breaking another rule (e.g. abuse towards other players, profanity, swastikas) is not allowed.
-Staff may remove these without warning, and/or punish the player(s) involved.</Rule>
+<Rule rule="1.4">Branding the world with anything that could be considered breaking another rule (e.g. abuse towards other players, profanity, swastikas and other hate symbols) is not allowed.
+Staff may remove these without warning, and will punish the player(s) involved.</Rule>
 <Rule rule="1.5">Sending disruptive messages via modem or rednet (e.g. spamming rednet, "spoofing" GPS) is not allowed.</Rule>

 <h3 id="r2"><a class="rule-ref" href="#r2">§2</a> Do not attempt to crash the server or use excessive resources with